ryan-mitchell1/MatchUp/README.md

 # Mitchell-2020-Fall

-Note: Project 2 and all following project will be under the "Project 1" folder.
+Note: Project 2 and all following projects will be under the "Project 1" folder.
 I was unable to rename the project without causing major errors within application.
 Thank you!